Legacy IT vendors transform to survive the mobile, cloud evolution

 Some end users have overcome the bitter initial taste of Windows 8 and deployed the operating system.

-"Microsoft is in the same position that Coke was," said Kevin Schwartz, chief technology officer of Clear Creek Independent School District in League City, Texas.
+"Microsoft is in the same position that Coke was," said Kevin Schwartz, in League City, Texas.
 "Coke tried to change the formula after 99 years and had to change it back.
 It's not what people wanted."

 Microsoft is reportedly working on Windows 9 and in the spring is expected to update its Window Phone OS with more enterprise-grade features, negating the need to deploy Windows 8 in the short term.